timofeysie/clades/README.md

 }
 ```

 So that's true.
-Login succeeds, and the loader turns false.
+Login succeeds, and the loader returns false.

 But, the undefined is not helpful, and it seems that the Login action should not be about loading.
 Shouldn't it say something like "authenticated: false => true"?